msedalatzadeh/Optimal-estimation-of-PDEs-using-deep-learning/README.tex.md

-# Optimal Estimation using Neural-Networks and Shape Optimization
+# Optimal Estimation using Deep Learning and Shape Optimization
 This repository contains codes and results for optimal estimation of heat equation by means of shape optimization and neural networks.
 Consider a one-dimensional steal bar over the interval $[0,\ell]$.
 Let $u(x,t)$ be the temperature of the bar at location $x\in [0,1]$ and time $t>0$.
 The changes in the temperature is governed by the equation: